Review and road test of the Lexus RC F Coupe

 The banzai Lexus RC F is a coupe that makes rivals like the BMW M4 and the Mercedes-AMG C63 seem almost straight-laced.
 Jonathan Crouch looks at the improved version.

-The Lexus RC F crashes the sports coupe party with a 5.0-litre 450bhp V8 doing the honours.
+The improved Lexus RC F crashes the sports coupe party with more focused race-derived drive dynamics.
+As before, a 5.0-litre 450bhp V8 does the honours beneath the bonnet.
 Front engine, rear wheel drive and a big normally-aspirated engine is a classic recipe and Lexus matches this with sublime build quality and a humungous equipment list.
-This improved version now gets extra safety and a fresh mid-range trim option.

 The Lexus RC F is based on the brand's RC Coupe, a car primarily targeted at American tastes but also developed for Europe with smaller, more efficient turbocharged power.
 That kind of engine is the sort of thing buyers now expect even in the most potent real-world performance cars: it's certainly what's delivered by the most direct rival this RC F must face, BMW's M4.
 Lexus though, doesn't simply copy the Germans anymore and instead, has simply uprated the old IS F's normally aspirated old-school V8 for this model - though pared it with a quite astonishing array of driver technology.